1. Where does Middlebury have programs abroad?

 - Students who are pre-approved International and Global Studies majors with a focus in South Asian Studies who study abroad outside of India (IGS/South Asia majors with a focus on India are normally expected to study at the Middlebury School in India)

 - Students who are pre-approved International and Global Studies majors with a focus in African Studies (with a language focus other than French) who study abroad Africa (IGS/AS majors with a French language focus are normally expected to study at the Middlebury School in Cameroon)

 - IP&E majors with a focus on Africa and a language focus other than French, studying abroad in Africa (IPE majors with a French language focus are normally expected to study at the Middlebury School in Cameroon)

 - Students on official exchange programs

 - Classics and Classical Studies majors on approved programs in Greece or Italy

-- Study in countries/programs where English is the official language or lingua franca (this includes Middlebury's affiliation with Lincoln College/Oxford University), except at the Centre for Medieval and Renaissance Studies or as part of an official exchange program
+- Study in countries/programs where English is the official language or lingua franca (this includes Middlebury's affiliation with Lincoln College/Oxford University), except at a Middlebury School Abroad or when a student is part of an official exchange program.

 - SIT Study Abroad programs, unless a student is studying in Africa or South Asia as a pre-approved IGS or IP&E major, according to the policies above (scholarships are available directly from SIT on a competitive basis)

 - International students who seek to study on an externally-sponsored program in their home country

 For more information, please see Student Financial Services and International Programs (www.middlebury.edu/offices/support/sfs/aid_apply/study_abroad and www.middlebury.edu/international/sa/guidelines).

 6. What do I do next, and who do I talk to for more information?